Do Foundational Audio Encoders Understand Music Structure?: Experiments

 { }

-\textbf{Linear probing model.} To investigate the capabilities of FAEs in the MSA task, the backend used the simplest configuration: connecting only a single-layer linear module as shown in Fig. \ref{fig:fig2_linear_pooling_model}.
-Regarding the utilization of long-term contexts, it is interpreted that this is not performed by this backend model, but only by the FAE.
-In this setup, the model takes 30 seconds of FAE features as input and estimates 30 seconds of MSA labels ($N$ and $T$ in Fig. \ref{fig:fig2_linear_pooling_model}, respectively).
+\textbf{Linear probing model.} To investigate the capabilities of FAEs in the MSA task, the simplest backend is used in this study: connecting only a single-layer linear module as shown in Fig. \ref{fig:fig2_linear_pooling_model}.
+With this setup, any ability to leverage long-term context is attributed solely to the FAE frontend, not the backend model.
+During training, the backend takes 30 seconds of FAE features as input and estimates 30 seconds of MSA labels.
 Since each FAE has a different frame rate, adaptive average pooling was applied to match the frame rate of the MSA labels.
-Then, the dimension of FAE features ($Z$) was converted to eight using the linear module, with one used for boundary detection and the remaining seven for function prediction.
+The linear layer maps the $Z$-dimensional FAE features to an 8-dimensional embedding, with one used for boundary detection and seven for function prediction.
 We used binary cross-entropy loss for boundary detection and 7-class cross-entropy loss for function prediction, respectively.
 The sum of these losses was used for training.